0x192/Bash-Android-Debloater/README.md

 # Universal Android Debloater

-Bash script using ADB for unrooted smartphones.

 **DISCLAIMER** : I am not responsible for thermonuclear war, you getting fired because you break the alarm app or for anything that could happen to your phone actually.

-Don't worry, this script is pretty safe if you only use my debloat lists.
-If not, the worse thing you can do is "deleting" (you don't delete actually -- cf.FAQ) a system packet essential to the system and preventing the phone to boot correctly (bootloop).
-After about 5 failed system boot, the phone will automatically boot into recovery mode enabling you to do a FACTORY RESET.
+Don't worry, this script is (pretty) safe if you only use my debloat lists.
+If not, the worse thing you can do is preventing a essential system process to be loaded during boot and causing thus an unfortunate bootloop.
+After about 5 failed system boot, the phone will automatically boot into recovery mode and you'll have to perform a FACTORY RESET.

-You can NOT brick your device with this script ! :smiley:
+In any case, You can NOT brick your device with this script ! :smiley:

 ## Features :
 * [X] Quick search among all the packages of a phone